shawnweisfeld/usergrouptv/content/videos/successfully-migrating-existing-databases-to-azure-sql-database-2.md

     {
       "name": "John Sterrett",
       "slug": "john-sterrett",
-      "bio": "<p>John Sterrett is an MCSE: Data Platform, Principal Consultant and the Founder of Procure SQL LLC.
-John has presented at many community events, including Microsoft Ignite, PASS Member Summit, SQLRally, 24 Hours of PASS, SQLSaturdays, PASS Chapters, and Virtual Chapter meetings.
-John is a leader of the Austin SQL Server User Group and the founder of the HADR Virtual Chapter.</p>", "count": 18
+      "bio": "John's experience leading large technical teams in complex environments has made him a global expert in performance and scalability.
+John speaks at conferences around the world on database strategy and topics related to performance tuning, development, and cloud computing.
+He is a Microsoft Certified Trainer, is the principal consultant and founder at Procure SQL.", "count": 19
     }
   ],
   "ugtvtags": [